Nesto Group

-Nesto Group International is a multinational retail chain incorporated by Western International Group that operates a chain of hypermarkets and supermarkets (Nesto Hypermarket, Nesto Center) headquartered in Sharjah, UAE.
+Nesto Group International is an Indian-Emirati multinational retail chain incorporated by Western International Group that operates a chain of hypermarkets and supermarkets (Nesto Hypermarket, Nesto Center) headquartered in Sharjah, UAE.

+The company has 140 outlets operating hypermarkets, supermarkets and convenience stores across the Middle East and India while employing people of various nationalities.
+The stores operate under a number of different brands, but most use the Nesto brand.

+History

-It was founded in 1999 by K. P. Basheer, Chairman of Western International Group in the United Arab Emirates and is led by Managing Directors Siddique Pallolathil, K. P. Jamal, and Directors K. P. Nawas, K. P. Noufal, K. P. Fayiz, and K. P. Athif.
+It was founded in 2004 by K. P. Basheer from Kerala, India, Chairman of Western International Group in the United Arab Emirates and is led by Managing Directors Siddique Pallolathil, K. P. Jamal, and Directors K. P. Nawas, K. P. Noufal, K. P. Fayiz, and K. P. Athif.

-The company has 99 outlets operating hypermarkets, supermarkets and convenience stores across the Middle East and India while employing people of various nationalities.